 - Malibu: Beautiful beaches and a great places for a scenic drive, but with a few surprises, too.

 - Newport Beach: You'll find the best bodysurfing here and a nice pier to watch the fun from.

-- Point Reyes and West Marin County: Besides it famous lighthouse, the national seashore also has some excellent beaches, one with a rare tidefall (waterfall that flows onto the beach).
+- Point Reyes and West Marin County: Besides its famous lighthouse, the national seashore also has some excellent beaches, one with a rare tidefall (a waterfall that flows onto the beach).

 - Redondo Beach: A city beach with lots of waterfront attractions and a fun pier filled with shops and places to eat.

 - Santa Monica: Lots of sun and sand, an oceanfront path that's 25 miles long and nearby restaurants and shopping make Santa Monica one of LA's most popular beach destinations.

 - San Diego: San Diego boasts California's warmest water and you'll find all kinds of beaches to choose from.

 - Santa Barbara: The beach is right in town, ringed by an easy path and framed with palm trees.

 - Santa Cruz: One of California's few surviving oceanfront amusement parks and surfing in season

 You know what I'm talking about — those little towns that are so cute you just want to hug them.
 The ones you don't want to tell anyone else about to keep them from getting too crowded.